mirceanton/mikrotik-terraform/README.md

 ## Sharing & Risks

 By publishing this repository, I accept the risk of exposing aspects of my home network topology.
-Storing the state and tfvars in git, albeit encrypted, doesn't help much in this regard either! 😅
 While I've taken **some** steps to ensure sensitive information is managed securely, sharing this code inherently comes with certain risks.

 All that being said, I ultimately decided to open-source this code and publish it for 2 main reasons: